Tree Works and Felling Licences

 Everyone, apart from statutory undertakers, is required to inform MVDC if they plan to remove protected trees or parts that are dead or dangerous.

 It is a criminal offence to cut down, prune or wilfully damage or destroy a tree covered by a TPO unless MVDC has permitted the work (see also 'Related Pages' - Conservation Areas).
-Before commencing work on any tree, it is strongly recommended that you check the status by emailing details, including the site location and a description of the work you wish to carry out, to email@example.com.
+Before commencing work on any tree, it is strongly recommended that you check the status by completing the web form below.Tree Status Check ›

 If you wish to carry out works on a tree protected by a TPO, you can make an electronic application via the Planning Portal website (see 'Internet links').
-Alternatively, you can download an Application for Tree Works form (see 'Internet Links') and email it as an attachment to firstname.lastname@example.org or send it to Planning Department, MVDC, Pippbrook, Dorking, Surrey, RH4 1SJ.
-Two documents, 'check list' and 'help', are also available for reference (See 'Internet Links').
-No fee is payable when applying for work on trees.
+Guidance is also available to help filling in the form and providing any required documentary evidence (See 'Internet Links').
+No fee is payable when applying for work on trees..

 Once issued, MVDC cannot vary or revoke any consent, so both the applicant and MVDC need to ensure that any decision is right first time.